cloudfoundry/docs-deploying-cf/vsphere/deploying_bosh_with_micro_bosh.md

 | bosh-stemcell-1365-vsphere-esxi-centos.tgz  |
 +---------------------------------------------+
 To download use `bosh download public stemcell <stemcell_name>'.
 For full url use --full.
+Alternatively, download the latest stemcells from the web: http://bosh_artifacts.cfapps.io/
 </pre>

-Download a public stemcell. *Note*: if you have already downloaded a stemcell to deploy your micro BOSH, you can use that one.
+Download a public stemcell. *Note*: if you have already downloaded a stemcell to deploy your Micro BOSH, you can use that one.

 <pre class="terminal">
 $ bosh download public stemcell bosh-stemcell-XXXX-vsphere-esxi-ubuntu.tgz
 </pre>

-Upload the downloaded stemcell to micro BOSH.
+Upload the downloaded stemcell to Micro BOSH.

 <pre class="terminal">
 $ bosh upload stemcell bosh-stemcell-XXXX-vsphere-esxi-ubuntu.tgz